How to Keep Employees Engaged and Happy without a Lavish BudgetRichard Joseph

 Expressing recognition and appreciation comes in various different forms.
 Improving employee happiness and satisfaction means acknowledging even the tiniest details.
 The top motivator for every employee is receiving high praise from their managers.

 There are a lot of free resources and tools available for companies with tight budgets.
 Such tools, when carefully chosen for the specific needs of the company, can have the same positive impact as the more expensive, paid ones.
-Regardless if companies choose to deliver praise personally or use technology from advancesystems.ie/, this is an effective way to boost workplace happiness and employee morale.
+Regardless if companies choose to deliver praise personally or use technology such as advancesystems.ie/, this is an effective way to boost workplace happiness and employee morale.

 Setting aside time in order to acknowledge achievements, company and employee milestones and celebrate anniversaries and new hires is an easy way to make people feel really special.
+This could be by holding a special lunch, small parties for important milestones or even giving them an afternoon or day off.

 4. Implement Nutritious and Simple Wellness Habits